 The goal would be to develop programs with those institutions that would expand a student’s education while also providing a look into the benefits of a manufacturing career.
 This partnership could include apprenticeships and degrees from technical schools which provide a particular type of guaranteed hands-on experience that is more accessible and achievable for some students versus pursuing a traditional (and far more expensive) four-year college diploma.

 Create Manufacturing Careers, Not Just Jobs

 - A clear description of the personal and professional qualities your management team is looking for in prospective frontline leaders.

-Build out a list of specific benchmarks that employees can work toward so both they and management can measure their progress in practical ways.
+Build out a list of specific benchmarks that employees can work toward so both they, and senior leaders, can measure their progress in practical ways.

 What Qualities Make a Good Frontline Leader?

 What are the leadership characteristics you want to develop in your frontline workers 3?
 And how can you help your most essential employees build them?

 Some of the important traits your may be looking for in frontline managers include: